damiar69/shakers-assistant/README.md

 ---

-Any problems or questions, feel free to contact me, doesn't matter the time (+34 601147490)
+If you have any problems or questions, you can contact me at any time (+34 601147490)

 If you dont have API key for OPEN AI use that: